stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

-6. Because these rebuild jobs have the `--reboot` flag set, before launching them the Slurm control node runs a [RebootProgram](https://slurm.schedmd.com/slurm.conf.html#OPT_RebootProgram) which compares the current image for the node to the one in the cluster configuration, and if it does not match, uses OpenStack to rebuild the node to the desired (updated) image.
+6. Because these rebuild jobs have the `--reboot` flag set, before launching them the Slurm control node runs a [RebootProgram](https://slurm.schedmd.com/slurm.conf.html#OPT_RebootProgram) which compares the current image for the node to the one in the cluster configuration.
+If they do not match, it uses OpenStack to rebuild the node to the desired (updated) image.
+If they do match it uses OpenStack to reboot the node.
-   TODO: Describe the logic if they DO match
 7. After a rebuild, the compute node runs various Ansible tasks during boot, controlled by the [compute_init](../../ansible/roles/compute_init/README.md) role, to fully configure the node again.
 It retrieves the required cluster